ananjaser1211/FloydQ_Reports/README.md

 ### How to gather logs with **LoggingKit**
-* Clone/Fork the repo or download the kit via [Releases](https://github.com/LeeXDA21/BeyondROM_Hub/releases)
+* Download the latest release via [LoggingKit_v5](https://github.com/LeeXDA21/BeyondROM_Hub/releases/download/v5.0/LoggingKit_v5.zip) and follow the legend.

 ### [With booted System] - **Intended for Crashes, FCs and other SYSTEM Logs**